JetBrains/intellij-sdk-docs/messaging_infrastructure.md

 # Nested messages

-_'Nested message'_ is a message sent (directly or indirectly) during another message processing.
+_Nested message_ is a message sent (directly or indirectly) during another message processing.
 Messaging infrastructure of _IntelliJ IDEA_ guarantees that all messages sent to particular topic will be delivered at the sending order.

 *Example:*